nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 ## Pre-Requisites

 - You must have Azure Networking configured for this Workshop
-- You must have access to Azure VMs
+- You must have proper access to create Azure VMs
 - You must have Azure CLI tool installed on your local system
 - You must have an SSH client software installed on your local system
 - You must have your Nginx for Azure instance deployed and running